 How SMBs Can Capitalize on This Trend

-SMBs can capitalize on the sustainability trend by experimenting with alternative materials such as wood, recycled ocean plastic, and non-toxic dyes.
-Incorporating these materials into their toy designs enables smaller toy companies to reduce their environmental impact and appeal to eco-conscious consumers.
-Branding and storytelling play a crucial role in this approach—consumers respond well to authentic sustainability stories, so being transparent about the supply chain is essential.
+SMBs can capitalize on the sustainability trend by experimenting with alternative materials such as responsibly sourced wood, recycled content, lower-impact textiles, and non-toxic dyes.
+Incorporating these materials into toy designs can reduce environmental impact and appeal to eco-conscious consumers when the material still performs safely and reliably.

 How SMBs Can Capitalize on This Trend